 Horse Racing Quizes:

-The Cheltenham Festival and the Grand National, two of the biggest horse racing events of the year, are slowly approaching.
-Bookmakers Paddy Power are already allowing punters to bet on the Cheltenham races.
+The Cheltenham Festival and the Grand National are two of the biggest horse racing events of the year.
+Bookmakers allow punters to bet on both Festivals well in advance of the races (sometimes 12 months ahead).

 Both events are known worldwide but especially the Grand National which is the finale of the Aintree Festival which takes place over 3 days during the first week in April.
 The Australian’s Melbourne Cup is known as the race that stops a nation but arguably the Grand National is the race that stops the world.